 - Daily Credit Monitoring.
 Checks your Experian credit report daily and notifies you by email with the option of text messages when key changes are detected.

 - Updates and Alerts.
 Alerts are provided when your score goes up or down, a change in risk level, or reaches a target value.

 - Credit Score & Tracking.
 Receive your credit score and track your credit changes.

 - Credit Score Planner.
-Resource that allows you to explore the impact of your credit score by taking certain actions.
+A resource that allows you to explore the impact of your credit score by taking certain actions.
 For example, the score modeling tool helps members find out how much their credit score can change as they pay down credit or add new credit.

-This offer is available free to USAA members.
-You do not need to have a line of credit or other banking product through USAA to be eligible to get this information.
-That said, we do rank USAA among the best military financial institutions, so they are worth looking into if you are looking for a new bank, insurance policy, mortgage, loan, investing product, or other service they provide.
+This offer was previously available free to USAA members.
+However, the program has now transitioned to Experian.
+But it is still worth looking into becoming a USAA member if you are looking for a new bank, insurance policy, mortgage, loan, investing product, or another service they provide.

 You can learn more at USAA – Insurance, Banking, and Credit Cards for military members and their eligible family members.
 Visit USAA.

 If the information and monitoring from the USAA packages are not enough, these are some of the top companies.